 We go out with our other friends who also own a truck camper, and this week we’re going out with friends who have a travel trailer.
 We like meeting up with friends to go kayaking.

-TCM: Where do you recommend fellow truck camper enthusiasts go in Florida?
+TCM: Where do you recommend fellow truck camper enthusiasts go to camp in Florida?

 Don: Tomoka State Park on East Coast is nice.
 It’s wooded, not crowded, and right on the St. John’s river.
 Just don’t go near Daytona during bike week.